CommandersAct/react-tag-commander/README.md

 ### 3- Adding a container

 There is 2 way to add your container.
-Either you include with a a `<script>` tag before your webapp, or you use the addContainer method of the wrapper.
+Either you include with a `<script>` tag before your webapp, or you use the addContainer method of the wrapper.
 It should be noted however that the later will be asynchronous, so your application should also render asynchronously to ensure that the containers are loaded.